MingLunHan/CIF-PyTorch/README.md

 1. For speech recognition, we usually down-sample the input frame sequence to 1/8 of the its length at the encoder side to ensure efficient training of the CIF module.
 For other tasks, it should also be ensured that the length difference between input and output of the CIF is kept within reasonable range.
 2. During training, when the scaled sum of the weights differs from the length of the reference transcription, you can truncate the reference and the model output to the same length.
 3. The scaling strategy during training stage may cause gradient exploding, because the calculation of normalize scalar needs division operation.
-You could add an very small value (1e-8) to the denominator to avoid this potential problem.
+You could add a small value (1e-8) to the denominator to avoid this problem.

 ### 3. **Other CIF Resources and Materials**